tatsuhiro-t/spdylay/README.rst

       SSL/TLS:
         --ciphers=<SUITE>  Set allowed cipher list.
 The format of the string is described in OpenSSL ciphers(1).
+                           If this option is used, --honor-cipher-order
+                           is implicitly enabled.
         --honor-cipher-order
                            Honor server cipher order, giving the
                            ability to mitigate BEAST attacks.